apache/druid/docs/release-info/upgrade-notes.md

 The upgrade notes assume that you are upgrading from the preceding version of Druid.
 If you are upgrading across multiple versions, make sure you read the upgrade notes for all the versions.

+For the full release notes for a specific version, see the [releases page](https://github.com/apache/druid/releases).

 ## 28.0.0

 ### Upgrade notes